woossi0/suite/docs/usermanual/source/webapps/index.rst

 This section discuss how to build complete web mapping applications from scratch using the Boundless SDK as well as OpenLayers.

+.. note:: If using QGIS, another option for building web applications is the :ref:`qgis.webappbuilder`.

 .. toctree::
    :maxdepth: 2